Markquis Nowell: College career

 As a freshman, Nowell averaged 11.1 points, 4.2 assists, 3.2 rebounds and 1.4 steals per game.
 He averaged 17.2 points, 4.9 assists, and 3.0 rebounds per game as a sophomore.
 Nowell was named to the First Team All-Sun Belt.
 He was suspended for two games in January 2020 due to disciplinary reasons.
 As a junior, Nowell averaged 14.3 points, 6.0 assists, 3.9 rebounds and 2.3 steals per game but opted out of the season in February 2020.
 Following the season, he transferred to Kansas State.

 Nowell averaged 12.4 points and team-highs of 5.0 assists and 2.2 steals per game in the 2021–22 season.
 He was one of two players to return to Kansas State after Jerome Tang was hired as coach to replace Bruce Weber.
 On January 10, 2023, Nowell was named Oscar Robertson National Player of the Week by the U.S. Basketball Writers Association after scoring a career-high 36 points to go with nine assists and three steals in a 116–103 win against Texas.
 He was named to the First Team All-Big 12 as well as the All-Defensive Team.
-During the NCAA tournament, Nowell scored 17 points and recorded a career-high 14 assists during a 77–65 first round win over Montana State.
+During the NCAA tournament, Nowell scored 17 points and recorded a then career-high 14 assists during a 77–65 first round win over Montana State.
+On March 19, Nowell scored 27 points and dished out 9 assists in a Second Round win over the Kentucky Wildcats.
+On March 23, during a Sweet 16 matchup against Michigan State, while playing with a sprained ankle, along with 20 points and 5 steals, Nowell recorded 19 assists in an overtime win, setting a new NCAA Tournament record for assists in a single game.
+He also battled an ankle injury during the Michigan State game.
+On March 25, Nowell scored 30 points and 12 assists in a losing effort against Florida Atlantic in the Elite 8 of the NCAA Tournament.

+Professional career

+Toronto Raptors / Raptors 905 (2023–2024)

+After going undrafted in the 2023 NBA draft, Nowell signed a two-way contract with the Toronto Raptors on July 3, 2023.
+On July 15, he recorded 17 points, 12 assists and 3 rebounds in a 108–101 summer league win against the Golden State Warriors.
+On March 4, 2024, he was waived by Toronto and two days later, he joined Raptors 905.

+Rio Grande Valley Vipers (2024–2025)

+On October 1, 2024, Nowell signed with the Houston Rockets, but was waived on October 14.
+On October 27, he joined the Rio Grande Valley Vipers.